 My tango style is traditional milonguero and was inspired by my grandfather but it continues to evolve through the influence of different well-known milongueros and milongueras of Buenos Aires.
 My style emphasizes elegance, musicality, strong connection through close embrace, dancing for your partner and expressing that feeling through the music.

 I am a psychotherapist by profession.
 Trained in the U.S., I hold two degrees in clinical psychology from the University of Washington and Seattle University.
-My graduate thesis was on tango therapy, which extensively explored the effect of tango-dancing on people’s moods and the experience of dancing tango.
+I did extensive research on tango therapy, where I explored the effect of tango-dancing on people’s moods and the experience of dancing tango.
 I had worked as a clinician for institutions in the U.S. and love to apply my clinical knowledge and experience to my tango instruction, which I have found to be very useful in helping my students achieve the desired results.